U.S. responds cautiously to Netanyahu's return as Israel's prime minister - NewsBreak

 When another military offensive might happen in Ukraine, and what it would look like

+NPR's Steve Inskeep talks with retired U.S. Army Lt.
+Gen. Ben Hodges about when we might see another major military offensive in Ukraine.
 Let's bring in Ben Hodges, the former commanding general of the U.S. Army in Europe.
 We have found him in Germany.
 General, welcome to the program.
 And Happy New Year.
-BEN HODGES: Happy New Year, Steve.
-Thank you.
-INSKEEP: So we just heard that survey.
-Many, many Ukrainians seem to...

 Biden touts (real and figurative) bridge over troubled US